-If you wish us to give your student any new medications and/or you request that we give necessary medication ordered previously, you must fill out a medication form, which can be found in the school health office or now online under the Nurse's Corner/Ready for school.
+If you wish us to give your student any new medications and/or you request that we give necessary medication ordered previously, you must fill out a medication form, which can be found in the school health office or on the school website under the Nurse's Corner.
 This must be done EVERY SCHOOL YEAR.